sanfinity-Iot/openremote/User-Guide:-UI-components.md

 See [here](../tree/master/ui/component/or-thermostat).

+## Map

 ## Asset tree

-## Map
+## Rules

 ## Header

 Will be available in Material Design in the future.
 This is a more project specific example which we don't want to withhold.
+It's published on NPM.

 ### Install